M2KDevelopments/calql8r/README.md

 # https://www.python.org/downloads/
 python src/main/main.py 1 + 1
 ```

-## Method of Approach for C
-I was using a ton of pointers in my initial implementation.
-Mallocing and Free memory like a boss but I kept getting <b>Segmentation fault</b> errors.
-Skill issues I know.
-So I'm using a different approach.
-I'll have an <i>arena</i> of memory that I will malloc once when the program starts and have a index to point to the end of the arena as the calculations go.
-Then free the entire arean of memory when the calculation is complete.

 ## Support
 You can support us with any amount.
 It's all appreciated.